Placeblock/CommandAPI/README.md

 ## What is source?
 Since CommandAPI should be compatible with Paper as well as Waterfall the CommandAPI classes are generic.<br />
 This means there is no fixed class for the Player or the Console, instead of this there is just the Source S.
-When a command gets executed you get the source, another word would be "whoever typed in this command".
+When a subCommand gets executed you get the source, another word would be "whoever typed in this subCommand".

-You should create a Source Class which holds your Custom Player and the CommandSender, because when the command gets executed from console you can set the Custom Player to null and in your execute lambda a simple check is needed to confirm that the command was sent by an actual player. <br />
+You should create a Source Class which holds your Custom Player and the CommandSender, because when the subCommand gets executed from console you can set the Custom Player to null and in your execute lambda a simple check is needed to confirm that the subCommand was sent by an actual player. <br />
 IMPORTANT: PaperCommandBridge and WaterfallCommandBridge does this for you (More information further down).

 ## Example for a "simple" Paper Command without implementation: